Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 But Xue Yang faltered.
 His steps shook.
 His shoulder bent under one more parry, and Lan Wangji disarmed him completely by cutting off his whole hand.

 He had already turned his back to his opponent by the time Xue Yang fell to the ground and cried in pain, holding the stump of his wrist with his right hand and shaking through his whole body.
-Wei Wuxian hurried up the steps of the funeral home and hurried to A-Qing’s side, who had fallen unconscious.
+Wei Wuxian hurried up the steps of the funeral home to reach A-Qing’s side.
+The girl had fallen unconscious.

 “Don’t kill him,” he told Lan Wangji, who was looking at him.